corsix/amx/extr_v.md

 When all of X/Y/Z are 16 bits, treats Z as a 32x32 grid of cells, where each cell contains two 16-bit scalars (stacked vertically).
 The high bits of "Z column" select one column of cells, and one scalar from each cell is copied to Y or X. The low bits of "Z column" select the row within each cell.
 This pattern extends to X/Y/Z being 32 bits (16x16 grid of cells, four 32-bit scalars in each cell, stacked vertically) and to X/Y/Z being 64 bits (8x8 grid of cells, eight 64-bit scalars in each cell, stacked vertically).

 When Z is wider than X/Y, the grid/cell arrangement of Z is determined solely by the lane width of Z, and multiple rows are selected from each cell.
 The high bits of "Z column" select one column of cells, and the low bits of "Z column" select the first scalar within each cell.
-These mixed-width modes support right-shift and optional saturation of the scalars from Z, and then take the low bits.
+For integer operands, these mixed-width modes support right-shift and optional saturation of the scalars from Z, and then take the low bits.
+For floating-point operands, these mied-width modes canonicalise NaNs and perform rounding (round to nearest, ties to even).

+On M2, when 26=1, the whole operation can optionally be repeated multiple times, by setting bit 31.
+Bit 25 controls the repetition count; either two times or four times.
+Consecutive X or Y registers are used as the destination.
+If repeated twice, the top bit of Z column is ignored, and Z column is incremented by 32 for the 2<sup>nd</sup> iteration.
+If repeated four times, the top two bits of Z column are ignored, and Z column is incremented by 16 on each iteration.

 ## Emulation code